GeoffreyHuck/blog/README.md

 To write an article, create a new directory inside the articles/ directory.

+- `index.adoc` is the content is ASCII-Doc format.
+- `cover.JPG` is the cover image.
+- `otherimage.JPG` any other image you use in your article.
+The extension must be in uppercase.

 To build a document, which means creating the html and preparing the files, type the following command :

     symfony console app:build-article

+Then synchronize the articles by login in `/login` and clicking on the `Synchronize articles` button.

 ## Updating